justaszie/IMDB-Tableau/README.md

 To complete the analysis, I collected the data from 2 sources and merged them: ranking data from a Kaggle dataset and additional movie details from The Movie Database (TMDB) API.

-**TODO: Review this summary: explain in few points: downloaded Kaggle dataset, decided to enrich with TMDB, then merged and did transformation.**
+**TODO: Review this summary: explain in a few points: downloaded Kaggle dataset, decided to enrich with TMDB, then merged and did transformation.**

 #### 3.2.1 Main Dataset from Kaggle